 Unlike such birds as the mockingbird or blue jay, which raise their young in the nest for weeks, mottled duck females will move their ducklings to water within 24 to 48 hours of hatching.
 Young mottled ducks are capable of flight at 60 to 70 days of age.

 The mottled duck belongs to a worldwide group of approximately 20 species of closely related ducks called the mallard complex.
 All the species in this complex have a similar body shape but their feather characteristics and color distinguish them from one another.

-The mottled duck (Anas fulvigula) is a non-migratory, close relative of the mallard (Anas platyrhynchos).
-The Florida mottled duck (Anas fulvigula fulvigula), often called the Florida duck or Florida mallard, is a unique subspecies found only in peninsular Florida, residing in both brackish and freshwater marshes.
-The Florida mottled duck spends its entire life within the state and has inhabited Florida for thousands of years.
+The Florida mottled duck is one of a few non-migratory ducks in North America.
 Therefore, the management and protection of this subspecies is primarily the responsibility of the Florida Fish and Wildlife Conservation Commission (FWC).
 The long-term well-being of Florida mottled ducks is threatened by crossbreeding with feral, domesticated mallards and the FWC is working hard to combat this problem.